fbpx

 What’s cool about Adventurer’s Outpost is that you can meet Mickey and Minnie together.

-Since we went in December, they were dressed up in their holiday wear!
+Since we went in December, they wore their holiday dress!
 Otherwise, I think they are usually in their safari gear.

 RIVERS OF LIGHT

-River of Lights is the big evening light show at Disney's Animal Kingdom Park at Walt Disney World in Florida #wdw #riveroflights #animalkingdom
+River of Lights is the big evening light show at Disney Animal Kingdom Park at Walt Disney World in Florida #wdw #riveroflights #animalkingdom

 You absolutely cannot miss the River of Light show!
 Photo credit: Walt Disney World